TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.parse.rst

 .. function:: unwrap(url)

-   Extract the url from a wrapped URL (that is, a string formatted as ``<URL:scheme://host/path>``, ``<scheme://host/path>``, ``URL:scheme://host/path`` or ``scheme://host/path``).
+   Extract the url kutoka a wrapped URL (that is, a string formatted as ``<URL:scheme://host/path>``, ``<scheme://host/path>``, ``URL:scheme://host/path`` or ``scheme://host/path``).
 If *url* is not a wrapped URL, it is returned without changes.